-A literature review is one of the most important steps in the research process.
+A literature review is one of the essential steps in the research process.
 A literature review tells your readers what others have researched on your topic and helps to demonstrate why your topic is both original and essential to the field of research.
 However, a literature review isn’t as simple as merely listing the material you’ve found and expecting the reader to connect the dots.
 A well-written literature review is an art form in and of itself.

 In this article, we’ll take a look at ten steps for writing a literature review in order to see the right way to develop a literature review to show your readers why your project is new, meaningful, and worth their time to read and understand.